umcconnell/destroyer2/docs/docs.md

 ### Sunk

-Indicates a player's ship was sunk.
+Indicates a player's ship was hit and sunk.

 -   **Type:** <br>
     `hit`